 If you are new to the industry we strongly recommend you read Beginners Guide to the Electricity Arrangements.

-Market Entry process diagrams – the market entry process diagrams take you through the requirements for applying to individual Party roles.
+The below market entry process diagrams take you through the requirements for applying to individual Market Roles.
 Each of the diagrams below link you to the relevant forms and documents you will need to enter the market.

 - Generator flow diagram